microsoft/FabricRTIWorkshop/docs/workshop.md

 ### Feedback - Contributing
 - Rate this lab or give us feedback to improve using this short [Eval](<https://forms.office.com/r/xhW3GAtAhi>).
-- If you'd like to contribute to this lab or report a bug-issue, please send a Pull-request for us to review or submit the issue in our [GH repo](<https://github.com/microsoft/FabricRTA-Retail/>).
+- If you'd like to contribute to this lab, report a bug or issue, please feel free to submit a Pull-Request to the [GitHub repo](<https://github.com/microsoft/FabricRTA-Retail/>) for us to review or [submit Issues](<https://github.com/microsoft/FabricRTA-Retail/issues>) you encounter.

 ---